 Ladysmith, Natal Colony, South Africa

-“Old Sweat” or “Old Contemptable” where both titles well earned by Thomas William Prior of the Royal Horse Artillery who after Initially enlisting in 1897 would go own to serve in
+“Old Sweat” or “Old Contemptible” where both titles well earned by Thomas William Prior of the Royal Horse Artillery who after initially enlisting in 1897 would go own to serve in

 Thomas William Prior was born at Guildford, Surrey in January 1879 the son of James Prior, a locomotive engineer and his wife Jane.
-In one of the curious quirks of history Thomas
+In one of those curious quirks of history Thomas

 Church of England, Lord Chelmsford’s holding force left at his camp at the foot of Isandlwana was being wiped out by an overwhelming force of Zulu warriors.
 Given that Prior’s

-military career would take him to Natal during the Anglo-Boer War one wonders if he had the opportunity to visit the battlefield and if he was even aware of his connection to the
+military career would take him to Natal during the Anglo-Boer War one wonders if he had the opportunity to visit the battlefield or if he was even aware of his connection to the horrific

 rank of gunner and was never promoted except for a brief period in 1904 when he held the rank of corporal.
-His service records show his with the Royal Artillery, the Royal Field
+His service records show him with the Royal Artillery, the Royal Field

 Artillery and the Royal Horse Artillery although these changes seem more due to reorganizations within his branch of service than to transfers on his part.

 Gunner Prior was serving with 13 Field Battery, Royal Field Artillery when he deployed to South Africa in May 1899.
-He saw some of the fiercest fight of the war and took part in the
+He saw some of the fiercest fighting of the war and took part in

 “Orange Free State”, “Defense of Ladysmith” and “Talana”.
 He returned home February, 1901.

-Prior remained in England performing home service duties until the outbreak of the Great War when he deployed to France with the British Expeditionary Force on 16 August, 1914.
+Prior remained in England performing home service duties until the outbreak of the Great War when he deployed to France with the British Expeditionary Force on 16 August 1914.
+At